TQLApp/TQL/Tql.App/QuickStart/Playbook.md

 anymore.
 But by now a few items will have appeared.

-Whenever you activate a search result or open a category, it's automatically added your history.
+Whenever you activate a search result or open a category, it's automatically added to your history.
 The items you see here come from there.
 They're ordered chronologically, so the top item is the one you last used.

 You can search in this list the same way as you've searched in categories.
 This